skytomo221/22/en/index.md

 |    -     |                  [ə]                   |

 ## Language with simple grammar

+Grammar and vocabulary are subject to change in the future.

 In Wentiay-bangao, you can easily understand the part of speech by grammatical endings like Esperanto.